A Recursive Measure of Voting Power that Satisfies Reasonable Postulates: Introduction

 The first prong of justification has been typically carried out in {\em probabilistic} terms.
-For example, the {\em a priori} Penrose-Banzhaf measure equates a player's voting power, in a given voting structure, with the proportion of logically possible {\em divisions} or complete vote configurations (an ordered partition of the set of players) in which the player is (fully) {\em decisive} for the division outcome, i.e., in which the player has an alternative voting strategy such that, if it were to choose that alternative instead, the outcome would be different (holding all other players' votes constant).
-The standard interpretation is that the a priori $PB$ measure represents the probability a player will be decisive under the assumptions of {\em equiprobable voting} (the probability a player votes for an alternative is equal to the probability it votes for any other) and {\em voting independence} (votes are not correlated), \footnote{That is: the unconditional probability any player $i$ votes for an alternative equals the probability $i$ does so conditional on a particular vote configuration of all other players; and the unconditional probability of any given vote configuration of all other players equals its probability condition on $i$ voting for a given alternative.} which together imply {\em equiprobable divisions} (the probability of each division is equal) (Felsenthal and Machover 1998: 37-38).
-The classic {\em a priori} $PB$ measure is a special case of a generalized measure that weights a player's decisiveness in each division by a probability for that division; the generalized measure therefore represents the probability a player will be decisive given some probability distribution for the divisions.
-If the probability of each division is set to its actual ex ante probability -- that is, given the actual distribution of players' preferences and the potential effects of strategic considerations on voting behaviour -- then the generalized measure yields a measure of so-called {\em a posteriori} voting power. \footnote{On the distinction between {\em a priori} and {\em a posteriori} voting power, see Felsenthal and Machover (2003, 2004).}
+For example, the {\em a priori} Penrose-Banzhaf measure equates a player's voting power, in a given voting structure, with the proportion of logically possible {\em divisions} or complete vote configurations in which the player is (fully) {\em decisive} for the division outcome, i.e., in which the player has an alternative voting strategy such that, if it were to choose that alternative instead, the outcome would be different (holding all other votes constant).
+The standard interpretation is that the a priori $PB$ measure represents the probability a player will be decisive under the assumptions of {\em equiprobable voting} (the probability a player votes for an alternative is equal to the probability it votes for any other) and {\em voting independence} (votes are not correlated), which together imply {\em equiprobable divisions} \citep[pp. 37-38]{FelM98}.
+(The equiprobable-divisions assumption is supposed to model a priori power because the latter refers to voting power solely in virtue of the formal voting structure, abstracted from the distribution of preferences.)
+The classic {\em a priori} $PB$ measure is a special case of a generalized measure that weights a player's decisiveness in each division by that division's probability; the generalized measure therefore represents the probability a player will be decisive given some probability distribution for the divisions.
+If each division is weighted by its actual ex ante probability -- given the actual distribution of players' preferences and the potential effects of strategic considerations on voting behaviour -- then the generalized measure yields a measure of so-called {\em a posteriori} voting power. \footnote{On the distinction between {\em a priori} and {\em a posteriori} voting power, see \citet{FelM03, FelM04}.}